This is a list of 101 delivery statistics relevant for 2020.

 - It is closely followed by factoring consumer demand (19.7%).

-- 48.4% of brick and mortar stores serve as distribution centers or depot locations within their supply chain.
+- 48.4% of brick and mortar stores serve as distribution centres or depot locations within their supply chain.

 - 53% of the total transportation cost comes from last-mile delivery.